 The local agency also has a strong incentive to deliver an A+ trip since it would like to keep handling the tours.
 My wife also felt safer with the knowledge that I was with a small group organized by a quality outfit and not off on my own with god knows whom!

 And me?
 I was able to do the trek thanks to Mountain Kingdoms.
-Of the nine of us in the group seven were single travellers who would have had a difficult time putting something together without finding a partner or two or three.
+Of the nine of us in the group, seven were single travellers who would have had a difficult time putting something together without finding a partner or two or three.
 Most impressive was the detailed preparatory information sent via email; I was left with very little to organize or worry about.
 If you’ve got the money and value your time, then this is clearly the way to go.
 Everything is taken care of for you, including a ride in from the airport!

-Our guide for the trek – on the AGMT ( Asociación de Guias de Montaña y Tekking) Bolivia’s website, he is listed as Oscar Javier Thellaeche Urdin.
+Our guide for the trek – on the AGMT ( Asociación de Guias de Montaña y Trekking) Bolivia’s website, he is listed as Oscar Javier Thellaeche Urdin.
 Along with his partner Jose Fidel Camarlinghi Mendoza, he has been running Andean Summits for over twenty years.
-Not only is Javier an excellent trekking and mountain guide; his wide-ranging knowledge of the mountain environment and of Bolivia – culture, history, politics – in general , made for an enriched experience for all of us gringos.
+Not only is Javier an excellent trekking and mountain guide; his wide-ranging knowledge of the mountain environment and of Bolivia – culture, history, politics – in general, made for an enriched experience for all of us gringos.
 The fact that he can express himself effortlessly in English made it even better – even if it meant that the Spanish I’ve been working on wasn’t really necessary.
-(Actually, It was very useful during the week i was on my own in La Paz!)
+(Actually, It was very useful during the week I was on my own in La Paz!)

-The Trans-Cordillera Trek: The Classic Route Versus The One We Did
+The Trans-Cordillera Trek: The Classic Route

 Yossi Brain, whose climbing guide to Bolivian peaks I mentioned above, also did a trekking guidebook.
 Trekking In Bolivia: A Traveller’s Guide, released in 1997, was perhaps the first book in English to provide a comprehensive introduction to Bolivia’s trekking possibilities.
-With Brain, as well as Andrew North, and Isolbel Stoddart as the authors, it was published by The Mountaineers, it is still useful almost twenty years later.
+With Brain, as well as Andrew North, and Isobel Stoddart as the authors, it was published by The Mountaineers, it is still useful almost twenty years later.

 The route that they describe is what I will call the “classic” route.
-It begins in Sorata at the north end of the cordillera and then heads to the east side of the mountain range before cutting across to the west side near Condoriri and then continuing on down to Botijlaca on the north side of Huayna Potosi.
+It begins in Sorata at the north end of the Cordillera and then heads to the east side of the mountain range before cutting across to the west side near Condoriri and then continuing on down to Botijlaca on the north side of Huayna Potosi.
 Most trekking agencies in La Paz still offer this trek – or sections of it – to prospective trekkers.

-Another book, The Andes: 28 Treks and Climbing Peaks, written by Val Pitkethly and Kate Harper and published in 2009, describes a version of this mostly east-side of the cordillera trek.
+Another book, The Andes: 28 Treks and Climbing Peaks, written by Val Pitkethly and Kate Harper and published in 2009, describes a version of this mostly east-side of the Cordillera trek.
 Since Google Books has a copy of their book online, you can read what they have to say here.
-(Just go back to page 94 for the start of their six page treatment.)
+(Just go back to page 94 for the start of their six-page treatment.)

-Here is a map of a typical itinerary for the classic route from north of Sorata (a bit odd) down the east side of the range (until Day 8 when it does cut through the cordillera for the west side) –
+Here is a map of a typical itinerary for the classic route from north of Sorata (a bit odd) down the east side of the range (until Day 8 when it does cut through the Cordillera for the west side) –

 And here is the map from the above-mentioned The Andes: 28 Treks …by the way, an incredible goldmine of trip ideas if you’re looking for inspiration!
 Unlike the map above this one actually starts in Sorata.